-Uneasy calm falls on Zimbabwe as country waits on word from Mugabe
+Zimbabwe: Talks underway to form transitional government, source says

 There are reports that along with the detention of Mugabe and his family, other government officials have also been arrested.

-Mugabe, the only leader Zimbabwe has ever known, ruled the landlocked country with an iron fist.
+Mugabe, the only leader most Zimbabweans have ever known, ruled the landlocked country with an iron fist.
 After taking power with the end of British rule, he swiftly extinguished political opposition, ordering violent crackdowns that led to a string of massacres in opposition strongholds.
 Some of those campaigns of terror were believed to be carried out by Mnangagwa when he was the country's spy chief in the 1980s.

 Mnangagwa remains one of the most powerful figures in the country and derives much of his support from the military.